Mulatto: Contemporary era

 Mulatto was used as an official census racial category in the United States, to acknowledge multiracial persons, until 1930.
 (In the early 20th century, several southern states had adopted the one-drop rule as law, and southern Congressmen pressed the US Census Bureau to drop the mulatto category: they wanted all persons to be classified as "black" or "white".)

-In the 2000 United States census, 6,171 Americans self-identified as having mulatto ancestry.
-Since then, persons responding to the census have been allowed to identify as having more than one type of ethnic ancestry.
+Since 2000, persons responding to the census have been allowed to identify as having more than one type of ethnic ancestry.